FE-MCFormer: a novel time-frequency interpretable architecture for machinery fault diagnosis under strong noise environments: Results and Discussion

-In this section, three case studies are conducted to verify the adaptability and practicability of FE-MCFormer and FAREL in the fault detection of rotating machines.
-The laboratory test datasets are employed in Case 1 and Case 2 while the actual measurements from a real-world centrifugal compressor are utilized in Case 3.
+To evaluate the adaptability and practicability of FE-MCFormer and FALL, two case studies are conducted in this section.
+A benchmark rolling bearing dataset is used in Case 1, while the actual measurements from a real-world centrifugal compressor are utilized in Case 2.